AdobeDocs/experience-platform.en/help/destinations/destination-sdk/overview.md

 ## Get access to Destination SDK {#get-access}

 Destination SDK access varies based on your status as a partner or Experience Platform, Real-Time CDP customer.
-Please see the table below for more information.
+See the table below for more information.

 |Type of partner or customer | How to access Destination SDK |
 ---------|----------|